t-gos7/Earthquake-data-from-Google-Map-API/README.md

 ## What I have used?

 * Created an interactive graphical map that displayed geo-spatial data, through Google Map API, using the unfolding maps library and essentials of data cleaning and data visualization.
+This application is flexible to change map provider, we can use Microsoft Map API if we reach daily call limit to the Google Map API.

 * Used core object oriented programming principles like encapsulation, inheritance, polymorphism and abstraction.